Insights for ArcGIS with Ocean Data (half-day, 9:00am–12:00pm)

 Web AppBuilder and Configurable Apps (half-day, 1:00pm–4:00pm)

 Learn how to create and publish Web Apps quickly, and with no coding required.
 Configurable apps are the fastest and easiest way to go from a map to a shareable app.
 We will show several of the configurable apps to choose from, and how to determine your audience’s needs, what you need the app to do, and how you need it to look.
 Each configurable app offers different options, such as layouts and colors schemes, editing and identify tool choices, social media sharing, and other storytelling capabilities.
 Limit 18 registrants.

 Multispectral Bathymetry and Backscatter Processing Made Easy (half-day, 9:00am–12:00pm)

 QPS is a market leader of hydrographic/marine software solutions and an ESRI Silver Partner, who provides a suite of applications to acquire, process, visualize, and share data.
 QPS’s Qimera intelligently and interactively guides the user through bathymetric data processing to simplify the production of clean, gridded surfaces, while QPS Fledermaus serves as a space for the creation and analysis of rich 4-dimensional scenes, and acts as a conduit directly to ArcGIS.
-In this hands-on workshop, designed for the non-hydrographer, participants will use Qimera and Fledermaus to learn how to process freely available bathymetric data, digitize areas of interest in a 3D environment, and generate ArcGIS shapefiles with symbology.
+In this hands-on workshop, designed for the non-hydrographer, participants will use Qimera and Fledermaus Geocoder Toolbox to learn how to process multibeam bathy and backscatter data, with a special focus on processing multispectral datasets.
+Participants will also be given an introduction on how to use Fledermaus to analyze multispectral data, digitize areas of interest in a 3D environment, and generate ArcGIS shapefiles with symbology.
 Machines provided.
+Limit 18 registrants.